starling021/rat-n/README.md

 ```
 There are a lot of different payloads in Mouse Framework
-such as Target shell and Arduino payloads.
+such as target shell payload or arduino payload.
 ```

 ![payloads](https://user-images.githubusercontent.com/54115104/81423046-8e619500-915c-11ea-9f69-86ba0fe0793d.png)